gdalle/HiddenMarkovModels.jl/docs/src/api.md

 - `(log)B`: matrix of observation (log)likelihoods by state for a sequence of observations
 - `α`: scaled forward variables
 - `β`: scaled backward variables
-- `γ`: one-state marginals
+- `γ`: state marginals
-- `ξ`: two-state marginals
+- `ξ`: transition marginals
-- `logL`: loglikelihood of a sequence of observations
+- `logL`: posterior loglikelihood of a sequence of observations

 ## Index